Union Female College (Mississippi): History

 The college opened for the fall semester on September 1, 1894, with Rev. Alvin S. Maddox of Tennessee as its new president.
 Meanwhile, construction started on a building for Southern Female College.
 In October 1894, the Presbyterian Church in Water Valley voted for the move to West Point, suggesting that the issue was still unresolved between the member churches within the Synod.
 Southern Female College opened with 140 students on December 1, 1894; its president was Andrew N. Eshman, formerly of Union Female College.
 Coverage of the opening noted that Union Female College had both moved to West Point and remained in Oxford.
 However, it was later revealed that Eshman had approached West Point after Oxford had not provided funding for his proposed expansion of Union Female College.

 At its meeting in May 1895, the general assembly of the Cumberland Presbyterian Church clarified that the Mississippi Synod has ordered Union Female College to relocate to West Point, but the college had continued to operate in Oxford while its closure was appealed by the Cumberland Presbyterians.
 The general assembly determined that the two colleges were operating under two different charters and found no reason to close Union Female College.

 However, Union Female College temporarily closed in late 1896 when Oxford was placed under a quarantine due to a typhoid fever outbreak.
 In the summer of 1898, when Maddox was out of town promoting the college, a yellow fever outbreak caused town officials to place Oxford under quarantine.
 Anxious to open the school, Maddox leased a property in Little Rock, Arkansas where he established Little Rock University, later called the Maddox Seminary.

 In 1899, the Union Female College had graduated 275 students and was owned and controlled by the Synod of Mississippi.
-John Wesley Malone, a Methodist minister, served as colllege president between 1899 and 1902.
+John Wesley Malone, a Methodist minister, served as college president between 1899 and 1902.
 The college's enrollment declined in the early 20th century as women were allowed to attend universities.
 Cumberland Presbyterian Church sold the campus to Mr. Wyatt and Mr. Hurst, who opened the University Training School.
 On the morning of Tuesday, April 25, 1911, a fire started on the third floor of the main building, destroying it in less than two hours.
 It was considered a total loss.
 Union Training School finished its session on the University of Mississippi campus, but then closed.